educationwarehouse/general-it-knowledge/Writerside/topics/Inhoudsopgave.md

   * Don't repeat yourself (DRY)
   * Keep it simple, stupid (KISS)
   * You aren't gonna need it (YAGNI)
+#### Design patterns:
+In Python software development, several design patterns are commonly used to solve recurring design problems effectively.
+Here are some of the most commonly used design patterns:

+  * **Singleton Pattern**:
+    Ensures that a class has only one instance and provides a global point of access to that instance.

+  * **Factory Method Pattern**:
+    Defines an interface for creating an object but lets subclasses alter the type of objects that will be created.

+  * **Abstract Factory Pattern**:
+    Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+  * **Builder Pattern**:
+    Separates the construction of a complex object from its representation, allowing the same construction process to create various representations.

+  * **Prototype Pattern**:
+    Allows creating new objects by copying an existing object, known as the prototype, rather than creating them from scratch.

+  * **Adapter Pattern**:
+    Allows the interface of an existing class to be used as another interface, making it compatible with client code.

+  * **Decorator Pattern**:
+    Attaches additional responsibilities to an object dynamically, providing a flexible way to extend functionality.

+  * **Proxy Pattern**:
+    Provides a surrogate or placeholder for another object to control access to it.

+  * **Observer Pattern**:
+    Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+  * **Strategy Pattern**:
+    Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows the algorithm to vary independently from clients that use it.

+  * **Command Pattern**:
+    Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.

+  * **Chain of Responsibility Pattern**:
+    Passes a request along a chain of handlers, where each handler decides whether to process the request or pass it to the next handler in the chain.

+  * **State Pattern**:
+    Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+  * **Template Method Pattern**:
+    Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+  * **Composite Pattern**:
+    Composes objects into tree structures to represent part-whole hierarchies.
+It allows clients to treat individual objects and compositions of objects uniformly.

+  * **Iterator Pattern**:
+    Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+  * **Visitor Pattern**:
+    Represents an operation to be performed on elements of an object structure.
+It lets you define a new operation without changing the classes of the elements on which it operates.

+  * **Memento Pattern**:
+    Captures and externalizes an object's internal state so that the object can be restored to this state later.

+  * **Bridge Pattern**:
+    Separates an object’s abstraction from its implementation so that the two can vary independently.

+  * **Composite Pattern**:
+    Composes objects into tree structures to represent part-whole hierarchies.
+It allows clients to treat individual objects and compositions of objects uniformly.

 #### Programming Paradigms:
   * Imperative